-A purple potion that lets you drift into a deep sleep without dreams (GF36).
+Potion for Dreamless Sleep is a purple potion that puts the drinker into a deep sleep without dreams (GF36).

 References from the canon